Indian Rafales under Iranian fire during stopover in UAE

 Coincidentally, that night was the one the Iranian Revolutionary Guards (IRGC) used to conduct exercises in the Strait of Hormuz.
 The drill, which took place around a mock aircraft carrier resembling the Nimitz-class carrier of the U.S. Navy, included a barrage of missiles.

-According to the U.S. Central Command (CENTCOM), three ballistic missiles came close enough for both the Al Dhafra Air Base and the Al-Udeid Air Base in Qatar.
+According to the U.S. Central Command (CENTCOM), three ballistic missiles came close enough for both the Al Dhafra Air Base and the Al-Udeid Air Base in Qatar to go under high alert.
 The visiting Indian pilots were asked to take cover.
 No damage or injuries were reported in the bases.